pangpang20/gaussdb-python/docs/api/connections.rst

 ==================

-The `Connection` and `AsyncConnection` classes are the main wrappers for a PostgreSQL database session.
+The `Connection` and `AsyncConnection` classes are the main wrappers for a GaussDB database session.
 You can imagine them similar to a :program:`psql` session.

 One of the differences compared to :program:`psql` is that a `Connection`